tamperic/recipe-app/README.md

 # Recipe Web Application

-A full-stack web application built with **Python** and **Django** framework, deployed on **Heroku**, and powered by a **Postgres** database.
-This platform allows users to create, manage, and eplore recipes while providing statistical dashboards for recipe insights and data visualization.
+A full-stack web application built with **Python** and **Django** framework, deployed on **Heroku**, and powered by a **PostgreSQL** database.
+This platform allows users to create, manage, and explore recipes while providing data insights and visualization dashboards for a richer cooking experiance.

 ## 🛠️ Tech Stack
 - Backend - **Python** & **Django** framework